open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

     *  Recipient selects the correct VC.

     *  Smart-ID app displays "**DigiDoc4**: 2345.
-Decrypting container "som……ing.cdoc2"" and asks for PIN1.
+Decrypting Container "som……ing.cdoc2"" and asks for PIN1.

     *  Recipient verifies the rpName and displayText and enters PIN1.

     5.5.
 Client has been periodically polling cdoc2-RP component and has received information, that authentication has been successful.

-6. Client downloads shares from CSS servers, re-creates key capsule, decrypts the container and informs the Recipient that decryption is complete.
+6. Client downloads shares from CSS servers, re-creates key capsule, decrypts the Container and informs the Recipient that decryption is complete.
-7. Continues with UC.Client.P.04 - Re-encrypt existing CDOC2 container for long-term storage.
+7. Continues with UC.Client.P.04 - Re-encrypt existing CDOC2 Container for long-term storage.

 **Extensions**